MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdk-release-notes.md

 The following features and bug fixes are in Windows 11 24H2 WDK update.

+## Version 10.0.26100.2454

+*Released November 27, 2024*.

+### Packet Monitor APIs

+Pktmon kernel mode APIs were made available for 3rd party kernel drivers to send and receive network package notifications.
+These are especially useful for diagnosing performance and network connectivity issues.

+## Bug Fixes

+WDK installer unexpectedly launches the bundled VSIX installation at the end of installation if a downlevel WDK was installed.
+The WDK VSIX no longer ships with WDK MSI and the installer will no longer exhibits this behavior.

 ## Version 10.0.26100.2161

 *Released November 4, 2024*.